jayfoss/ASLAN/README.md

 ### 7. Using ```object```s
 Almost all ASLAN fields are considered strings by default.
 The root is considered an implicit ```object```.
 If we wrote out explict delimiters for the root it would be equivalent to ```[<PREFIX>d_root][<PREFIX>o]``` which would be the JSON object ```{}```.

-By convention, we treat the named field for the root as if it was a variable, equivalent to this:
+By convention, we assume the named field for the root is the underlying variable containing the ASLAN structure, equivalent to this:
 ```typescript
 const root = {};
 ```